nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::{.notes}
+Hopefully I'm not repeating too much from previous talks:

 :memo: _Jupyter Notebook_:
 Interactive computing file format.
-May be most familiar of these three.
-Can be edited and viewed with various tools including the official Jupyter "notebook server" (`jupyter notebook`), VSCode, PyCharm, and Google Colab.
+You can view and edit notebooks with various tools including the official Jupyter "notebook server" (`jupyter notebook`), VSCode, PyCharm, and Google Colab.

 :desktop_computer: _JupyterLab_:
-A comprehensive browser-based environment for using _Jupyter Notebooks_, including tools you're used to in your local computing environment, such as file browser, terminal, package managers, image previewers, and tabular data editors.
+A comprehensive browser-based environment for _Jupyter Notebooks_, including desktop-like tools such as file browser, terminal, package managers, image previewers, and tabular data editors.

 :partly_sunny: **_JupyterHub_**:
 _JupyterLab_ deployed in the cloud so users can create a _JupyterLab_ on demand with no